 Correlate a topic-focused icebreaker with the training topic.
 Remember, the goal of the icebreaker is to entice the participants' anticipation of what is yet to come.
-Icebreakers must be simple, are appropriately tailored to each group, should promote interaction and team building, and should not take too long-or take away from the training content.
+Icebreakers must be simple and appropriately tailored to each group, should promote interaction and team building, and should not take too long-or take away from the training content.

 In the next activity, using creative skills and what you have learned from this training, practice creating topic-focused icebreakers.
-Consider using open-ended questions you can ask the individuals attending this training.
+Consider the opened-ended questions you can ask individuals who are attending the training.